RENEE MONTAGNE, Host:

 BROOKS: Again, Stona Fitch.

-Mr. FITCH: In an industry where nine out of 10 books don't make money, anyway -in fact, they lose money - the real issue is: What does the reader think a book is worth?
+MONTAGNE: In an industry where nine out of 10 books don't make money, anyway - in fact, they lose money - the real issue is: What does the reader think a book is worth?